 this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 Okay so about a year ago or so I started seeing posts about how scented home products are toxic to our pets.
 I noticed that most mentioned air fresheners that you spray in the air or plug-ins so I disregarded the posts thinking, I stopped using those things years ago.
 Then the EPA came out with a study that included scented candles as well.
 I still didn’t really pay much mind due to it being summer & not really using candles in the summertime.
-Well now fall is on the way I can’t bare the thought of not having a mood-setting, rustic smelling evening candle flaming every night as I snuggle with my doggos, blanky on lap, tea in hand.
+Well now fall is on the way and I can’t bare the thought of not having a mood-setting, rustic smelling evening candle flaming every night as I snuggle with my doggos, blanky on lap, tea in hand.
 So now it’s time for me to get serious & find out exactly what makes certain candles toxic, how to avoid these things, & a simple go-to list of trusted brands to make things convenient for me.

 What Makes A Candle Toxic